alexerik92/PROHI-starting-repo-alexerik92/README.md

 ## Introduction

 This project is made with Streamlit and it contains 3 Input widgets, one data and a Chart.
 All of the data is Synthetic and it is only for learning purposes.

 ## System description
+The project has a date, a color and a review input Widget.
+The user can chose the date, pick the favourite color and gice a review to the day they just had.
+The project presents a list of three website that the user can access to spend some time, with some data related to them.
+At the end of the Dashboard a beautiful but useless chart is presented to the User.
+A page, called About, has been added on the side with information about a past project I have worked on.

 ### Installation of libraries